 We bring our history to life for everyone.

-The festival celebrates local, national and international history through a highly acclaimed programme of Blackfriars Talks; the City Voices programme of workshops, performances, tours, parades, re-enactments and digital content; the 25th celebration of Heritage Open Days and the much loved Gloucester Day, to give people the chance to learn from the past and shape their life today for the future.
+The festival celebrates local, national and international history through a highly acclaimed programme of Blackfriars Talks; the Voices Gloucester programme of workshops, performances, tours, parades, re-enactments and digital content; the 29th celebration of Heritage Open Days in 2024 and the much loved Gloucester Day, to give people the chance to learn from the past and shape their life today for the future.

 We aim to bring history to life – exciting and inspiring new audiences from our city and beyond – and developing people’s understanding of the world, both past and present.